sverma88/ADMA_Demo_2018/README.md

 # Stage 2
-Once training of GAN and ensemble classifier is finished move to Stage 2 for filtering synthetic Images and obtaining performance measuer of CNN trained on augmented datasets
+Once training of then GAN and ensemble classifier is finished and outputs are saved in their corresponding locations.
+You can move to __Stage-2__ for filtering synthetic Images and obtaining performance measuer of CNN trained on augmented datasets.

+## Filter Unbiased Images
+Execute Filter_Images.m file to filter the synthetic images by trained ensemble classifier.

+Path of the training data, the saved model, and the generated data is required.
+They are already set, but if you change the save path of any file then please modify them as below:
+__Line 16, path of the trained ensemble classifier's model__
+__Line 17, path of the training data__
+__Line 78, path of the generated data__

+Once the code terminates output file named __Batches_alpha_CategoryA_CategoryB__ will be saved in ./Stage-2/Filter_Unbiased_Images/Filtered_Images/
+This file contains the test data andits labels, batches of training and filter images for 3-fold cross-validation.